 Skip the Hassle of Refinancing With a Sale-Leaseback

 Many heirs consider a refinance on inherited property to buy out other heirs.
 If everyone agrees to the terms and you can qualify for a favorable new mortgage, then refinancing is one possibility.
 But what if you want to avoid the debt, the lengthy process, and the tough conversations?

-Enter EasyKnock.
-We offer alternatives to traditional real estate solutions that allow owners (including co-heirs) to convert their equity to cash by selling the home to us.
-Then, you can remain in the home as a renter while you decide how to proceed, possibly saving you time and money in the long run.
+Enter sale-leasebacks.
+This unique option offers an alternative to traditional real estate solutions that allow owners (including co-heirs) to convert their equity to cash by selling the home and renting it back.
+You can remain in the home as a renter while you decide how to proceed, possibly saving you time and money in the long run.
 Speak with a financial advisor to see if this solution might make sense for you.

 - Forbes.
 What Happens to Your Mortgage Debt When You Die? https://www.forbes.com/advisor/mortgages/what-happens-to-your-mortgage-debt-when-you-die/